Frequently Asked Questions

 The food is great!
 The dining hall, run by Lackmann Culinary Services, offers a wide variety of food including items from the wokery, salad and fresh fruit bar, deli counter, grill, pasta bar, brick oven pizza, vegetarian section, and more.

-Fisher competes in 23 varsity sports at the Division III level and is part of the Empire 8 Athletic Conference and the ECAC.
+Fisher competes in 23 varsity sports at the NCAA Division III level and is part of the Empire 8 Athletic Conference, the ECAC, and the Liberty League (rowing).
 Men compete in basketball, soccer, baseball, football, lacrosse, golf, cross country, tennis, rowing, and indoor and outdoor track & field; women participate in basketball, soccer, softball, lacrosse, tennis, golf, cross country, field hockey, volleyball, rowing, and indoor and outdoor track & field.

 No. Students stay on campus to participate in activities on the weekend, which consist of bands, special events, dances, movies, sporting events, etc.